matiaspl/LinkPi-ENCx/README.md

 * OPUS audio codec is supported (software only and disabled by default)

 ### Hardware
 * the encoders can be powered with 5V using a powerbank or a USB power and a USB-A to DC 5.5x2.5mm barrel connector cable, provided they can deliver ~2 amps.
-(Carl Mills)
+(Carl Mills@EnDeCo)
-* there's no power regulator between USB-C and regular USB on ENC1V2, so if you provide 9/12V over USB-C tthe device will boot up, but the same voltage will most likely fry whatever's connected to the other USB ports (Carl Mills)
+* there's no power regulator between USB-C and regular USB on ENC1V2, so if you provide 9/12V over USB-C tthe device will boot up, but the same voltage will most likely fry whatever's connected to the other USB ports (Carl Mills@EnDeCo)

 ## 3rd party apps